kaleblefko/CRust/README.md

 3. Resolve symbols and replace them with numeric addresses of memory locations
 4. Assemble binary codes into complete machine instruction

 The Virtual Machine translates .vm files into .asm files that are then fed into the assembler.
 The Virtual Machine is a Stack Based Machine that utilizes Stack Arithmetic to emit the proper assembly code for certain operations found in the HLL code.
+The Virtual Mcahine Utilizes 4 Memory Segments:
+1. Static Variables
+2. Constants
+3. Support Function Calls (argument and local variables)
+4. Support operations on the heap (this and that)

 # 3) Compiler
 Finally, a compiler was made for our own low level language which converts the low level language into assembly to be processed into Hack Assembly for the Assembler to use.